 - Cook on medium heat for 2 to 3 minutes, flip, and cook on low heat for 5 more minutes.

-Cinnamon: its anti-microbial activity stops the development of cold and flu viruses and bacteria.
+Its anti-microbial activity stops the development of cold and flu viruses and bacteria.
 The active components in its essential oils warm the body.

-Eggs: each one contains 6 grams of protein, 9 essential amino acids, and only 1.5 grams of saturated fat; rich in lutein, which helps prevent macular degeneration and cataracts; improve human lipid profile, thereby balancing cholesterol; contain naturally occurring vitamin D. Eggs are high in choline, the precursor chemical for acetylcholine, one of the body's most fundamental neurotransmitters and hormone regulators.
+Each one contains 6 grams of protein, 9 essential amino acids, and only 1.5 grams of saturated fat; rich in lutein, which helps prevent macular degeneration and cataracts; improve human lipid profile, thereby balancing cholesterol; contain naturally occurring vitamin D. Eggs are high in choline, the precursor chemical for acetylcholine, one of the body's most fundamental neurotransmitters and hormone regulators.

-Sweet potatoes: high in omega 3 essential fatty acids to tonify the internal organs and strengthen immunity; rich in carotenoids and omega-3s, whose anti-oxidant content offers anti-inflammatory support; high in vitamin C to boost immunity; rich in B vitamins to reduce stress.
+High in omega 3 essential fatty acids to tonify the internal organs and strengthen immunity; rich in carotenoids and omega-3s, whose anti-oxidant content offers anti-inflammatory support; high in vitamin C to boost immunity; rich in B vitamins to reduce stress.

 Healing Bowl of Delight